Jump to:

 The anterior aspect of the lateral epicondyle and supracondylar ridge forms the origin of the conjoined extensor tendon, incorporating the extensor carpi radialis brevis (ECRB), extensor digitorum communis (EDC), extensor digiti minimi (EDM), and extensor carpi ulnaris (ECU).
 Repetitive contraction of the forearm musculature yields microtearing with subsequent tendinosis.
 Poor vascularity of the ERCB tendon contributes to tendinosis, which is typically the initial site of injury.5

-Histopathologically, tendinosis is characterized by a degenerative process marked by disorganized tendon fibers, with occasional local necrosis, calcification, or neovascular ingrowth.
-Tendon tearing can follow due to the degradation of the tendon fibers.1,2
+Histopathologically, tendinosis is characterized by a degenerative process marked by disorganized tendon fibers, with occasional local necrosis, calcification, or neovascularization.
+Tendon tearing can follow due to degradation of the tendon fibers.1,2

-Another important concept to consider when discussing tendinopathy is the amount and type of load placed on the tendon.
-Tendinopathy arises due to an excessive imbalance of tendon load.
-Though some tensile mechanical loading as opposed to immobilization, is essential for tendon integrity and strength as this results in upregulation of collagen expression and increased synthesis of collagen protein.
+Another important concept to consider when discussing tendinosis is the amount and type of load placed on the tendon.
+Tendinosis arises due to an excessive imbalance of tendon load.
+However, some tensile mechanical loading (as opposed to immobilization) is essential for tendon integrity and strength as this results in upregulation of collagen expression and increased synthesis of collagen protein.
 This is important to recognize in the plan of treatment as there is a narrow range of ideal strain that stimulates an anabolic effect in tendon tissue.12,13,14

 Recent studies also suggest LE may be a manifestation of elbow instability.
-There is close proximity of the ECRB and the nearby static stabilizers of the lateral elbow, the radial collateral ligament (RCL) and lateral ulnar collateral ligament (LUCL).
+There is close proximity of the ECRB and the nearby static stabilizers of the lateral elbow, the radial collateral ligament (RCL), and the lateral ulnar collateral ligament (LUCL).
 Failure of these static stabilizers is thought to result in ECRB overloading during dynamic movement.
-RCL & LUCL abnormality is the most common accompanying finding with LE on ultrasound and MRI.
-Furthermore, the degree of RCL & LUCL injury positively correlates with severity of disease and outcomes.15,16
+RCL and LUCL abnormality is the most common accompanying finding with LE on ultrasound and MRI.
+Furthermore, the degree of RCL and LUCL injury positively correlates with severity of disease and outcomes.15,16

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)